Arkie Whiteley: Career

-Personal life
+Personal life and death

 Whiteley married her first husband Christopher Kuhn in 1995; they divorced in 1999.
-She married her second husband Jim Elliott in December 2001, shortly before she died from adrenal cancer on December 19, at age 37.
+She married her second husband Jim Elliott in December 2001, shortly before she died from adrenal cancer on 19 December, at the age of 37.
 She had a seven-year relationship with actor Paul Rhys, who nursed her during her illness.

-She was cremated at Sydney's Northern Suburbs Crematorium.
+She was cremated at Northern Suburbs Crematorium.
 Both Arkie's and her father Brett's ashes are buried in an undisclosed location in Wendy's Secret Garden in the Sydney North Shore suburb of Lavender Bay.